Souradeep2233/Retinal-Blood-Vessel-Segmenation/Readme.md

 ## **👁️ Overview**

-This repository contains a deep-learning project focused on **retinal blood vessel segmentation** from fundus images.
+This repository contains a deep-learning research project focused on **retinal blood vessel segmentation** from fundus images.
 Accurate segmentation of blood vessels is crucial for the diagnosis and monitoring of various ocular diseases like **diabetic retinopathy, glaucoma, and hypertension**.
 This project leverages a modified U-Net architecture, the UNet+ model, with aggressive data augmentation techniques to achieve robust and precise segmentation.

 ![Fundus Vs Blood Vessel Mask](Fundus_mask.jpg)